-- We Need You: 83,000 men and women in Indy depend on tourism for a paycheck.
-When travel came to a screeching halt, our community immediately felt the void of no visitors.
+You Make an Impact: 83,000 men and women in Indy depend on tourism for a paycheck.
+When travel came to a screeching halt, our industry nationwide immediately felt the void of no visitors.
 Let’s rebuild the #1 Convention City in the U.S. (USA Today)

 Indy is open and we would love to host your next event.

 Since March 17, all of the Indiana Convention Center's one million square feet have been sealed off.
 During this time, the Center invested over $7 million in health and safety enhancements including hospital-grade filtration systems, contactless faucets and toilets, increased hand sanitizer stations, Plexiglas shields at information desks and food and beverage stations, and more.
 For more information, click here.